Gallo homers and Rangers use 6 pitchers to beat Angels 2-0

-ARLINGTON, Texas (AP) — Joey Gallo hit a two-run homer, six Texas pitchers combined on a four-hitter and the Rangers have consecutive wins for the first time this season after beating the Los Angeles Angels 2-0 on Saturday night.
+ARLINGTON, Texas (AP) — Joey Gallo hit a two-run homer after missing a game with a sore right wrist, six Texas pitchers combined on a four-hitter and the Rangers have consecutive wins for the first time this season after beating the Los Angeles Angels 2-0 on Saturday night.

+Gallo texted manager Chris Woodward early in the day to let him know he was feeling better and ready to get back in the lineup after an injection for the pain.

+“Good call getting him in there, because he won the game for us,” Woodward said.

 Edinson Volquez (1-1), the first reliever after starter Kolby Allard’s five innings, worked the sixth for his first major league victory since 2017.
 It was his first win for the Rangers since 2007, before the former starter was traded to Cincinnati for Josh Hamilton.
 Rafael Montero worked a perfect ninth for his second save in as many nights.